gustavomuraoka/LeetCodeSolutions/README.md

 # LeetCodeSolutions
-My solutions to Leetcode's problems
+This repository is where i store all my solutions (when i remember to commit it here) to problems found at LeetCode website.
+E